Skip to content Skip to sidebar Skip to footer

 The solution to this “problem” is simple.
 We just need to clearly define the words we use.
 But that takes time and it takes intentionality, both things that are not often used in our busy lives.

-Age Segregation is defined as the separation of people based on their ages.
+Age segregation is defined as the separation of people based on their ages.
 This can be intentional liked nursing homes and graded classrooms or unintentional like social media and clothing trends.

 Intentional age segregation is a relatively new phenomenon.
 Graded classrooms didn’t really get their start until the last 1800s/early 1900s and didn’t spread to the whole country for decades after that.